rsnmcltr/rsnmcltr/README.md

 - 👋 Hi, I’m @rsnmcltr
 - 👀 I’m interested in ...
-VR and MR
+VR, MR and synthetic media
 - 🌱 I’m currently learning ... fortran
 - 💞️ I’m looking to collaborate on ...
 VR and MR projects, UX design
 - 📫 How to reach me ... ross@nomenclaturefilm.com